canonical/checkbox/checkbox-ng/docs/launcher-tutorial.rst

 Username to use when job doesn't specify which user to run as.

-Checkbox-slave daemon is run by root so in order to run some jobs as an unpriviledged user this variable can be used.
+Checkbox-slave daemon is run by root so in order to run some jobs as an unprivileged user this variable can be used.

 Manifest section